Self-Improvement-Project/self-improvement-project.github.io/docs/static/media/Eight_Week_Wake_Up_Coaching_Program.c15a95922ee18eee4211.md

 **1:1 Coaching Details**

-- 1 hour call per week (over Microsoft Teams) – Conversation specifically focused on your individual needs and based upon your values, beliefs & purpose.
+- 1-hour call per week (over Microsoft Teams) – Conversation specifically focused on your individual needs and based upon your values, beliefs & purpose.
 Each week follows a loose theme to build towards.